COVID-19 Reopening Matrix

 • Quarantine and COVID-19 Testing: Negative COVID-19 test result, from a test completed no more than 48 hours before entry for all travelers.
 If a nucleic acid test is used (PCR, PoC-PCR or other nucleic acid amplification test methods), no more than 72 hours prior to entry.

-- The negative test result or corresponding medical certificate must be provided on paper or in an electronic document; in German, English or French. .
+- The negative test result or corresponding medical certificate must be provided on paper or in an electronic document; in German, English, French, Italian or Spanish.
+The test must meet the requirements.

 - Airlines may require a negative test result even for transiting travelers remaining in the airport transit area.